 Divide students into six groups.
 Explain to the groups that they will conduct an Internet exploration to understand more about the parts of a bicycle and how bicycle systems work.

-Have students review Science of Cycling on The Exploratorium website.
+Students should use their student esheet to review Science of Cycling on The Exploratorium website.
 Ask each group to select one subsystem to explore.
 Students should review their section and describe the subsystem and the parts that make a bicycle work.

 The subsystems are: